Christie Brinkley, 65, Shows Off Age-Defying Body In String Bikini

 “But I’m almost 64.
 At a certain point, you might need a little something extra.
 When I look in the mirror, I want to feel like I look as good as I feel.
 And if you can have something done to feel more confident and better about yourself, then you feel like your face matches your spirit — and my spirit is enthusiastic and energetic.”

-As far as keeping her bikini body, Brinkley, a Total Gym spokesperson, said that she likes to mix things up.
+As far as keeping her bikini body, Brinkley, who is a Total Gym spokesperson, said that she likes to mix things up.
 In an interview with Shape magazine in 2017, the former Sports Illustrated model said that the only constant in her life was her Total Gym.
 She said she liked using it because it kept her from getting injured.
 She said she works out on the gym for about 15 minutes a day targeting her abs, arms, and upper and lower body.
 She also enjoys kayaking, stand up paddleboarding, surfing, rafting and running on the beach.

 As far as her diet goes, the celebrity told Hollywood Life in January that her diet was like a rainbow that included lots of colorful fruits and nuts.
-A vegetarian since she was 13, the model also incorporates lentils, quinoa and plenty of vegetables in her diet.
+As a vegetarian since she was 13, the model also incorporates lentils, quinoa, and plenty of vegetables in her diet.